Palace of Versailles

 The palace is richly adorned and features an impressive Baroque-style decorative apparatus including wall paintings, sculptures, gold-leaf-coated frames, hundreds of monumental mirrors, glass chandeliers, luxurious tapestries, wood and stone inlaid paneling, and much more.

-Created to demonstrate the ability of French artists and craftsmen to the world, such decorations, though technically magnificent, are so rich and lavish that their visual effect is almost disturbing; King Louis XV himself considered the most pompous rooms of the palace excessive and impractical and didn’t like to stay there for long times; therefore, he commissioned Hardouin-Mansart a less decorated private apartment, known as Appartement Intérieur du Roi, he could live in in a more comfortable way than in his official apartment.
+Created to demonstrate the ability of French artists and craftsmen to the world, such decorations, though technically magnificent, are so rich and lavish that their visual effect is almost disturbing; King Louis XV himself considered the most pompous rooms of the palace excessive and impractical and didn’t like to stay there for long times; therefore, he commissioned Hardouin-Mansart a less decorated private apartment, known as Appartement Intérieur du Roi, he could live in more comfortably than in his official apartment.

 View of the east facade of the Palace of Versailles from the Royal Court.
 Photo Gilbert Sopakuwa